skybet/skybet.github.io/README.md

 ## Rendering the Site Locally

-To render the site locally you need to `cd` into your cloned repository and run `bundle install` to install jekyll and jekyll-feed.
-You can then run `rake` (which calls `jekyll serve`) which will result in the site being available on `http://127.0.0.1:4000/`, re-rendering if you make any changes.
+To render the site locally you need to `cd` into your cloned repository and run `bundle install` to install all the rubygems which Github Pages (where the site gets hosted) uses, for compatibility reasons.
+The site itself is powered by [jekyll](https://jekyllrb.com).
+You can then run `bundle exec rake` (which calls `jekyll serve`) which will result in the site being available on `http://127.0.0.1:4000/`, re-rendering if you make any changes.
+If you have any trouble getting the gems to install (particularly within OS X's default environment), we recommend installing [rvm](https://rvm.io).

 ## Style Guide